Skip to main content Skip to main navigation Skip to search

 • challenges and opportunities for animal welfare in Australia.

-As part of the consultation process, the department held meetings with a broad range of stakeholders from across the animal welfare system.
+As part of the consultation process, the department held meetings with a broad range of stakeholders from across Australia's animal welfare system.

 The department also commissioned a series of focus groups and interviews.
 These sought learnings from individuals involved in the lapsed AAWS, and input from key stakeholders on the renewal of the AAWS and development of a National Statement on Animal Welfare, which will underpin the renewed AAWS.